nikhil02jk/WeatherForecast-python/README.md

 # weatherforecast-python

-weather forecast using python tkinter and  Openweather API.
+Weather forecast using python tkinter and  Openweather API.

-Note: login to openweather api and get your own api key .
+Note: login to Openweather api and get your own api key .